 Anything else that you think you can offer to the team that will help prospective students make informed choices and feel connected and supported.

-Majoring in Health Studies, Kinesiology, Public Health, Recreation & Leisure Studies, Recreation & Sport Business, Therapeutic Recreation, or Tourism Development.
+Majoring in Health Sciences/Studies, Kinesiology, Public Health, Recreation & Leisure Studies, Recreation & Sport Business, Therapeutic Recreation, or Tourism Development.

 Must be registered in classes, or have a co-op position locally, on terms for which you are volunteering.

 Satisfactory, or higher, standing in your program.

 Friendly, with an attitude of wanting to help.